Dsazz/langgraph-playground/social-media-post-generator/README.md

 3. **Publishing Decision**:
    - After reviewing both the post and image, the user can choose to:
-     - Publish the content to LinkedIn.
+     - Publish the content to social media.
      - Regenerate the post or image.
      - Discard the content.